yusuphwickama/wickerscripts/README.md

 **Scripts:**

 ---
 **pkgdownload** - For downloading apt packages with corresponding dependencies.
-After downloading, all files are bundled together in a zip file.
+After downloading, all files are bundled together in a tarball.
 You can find it [here](https://github.com/wickerlabs/WickerScripts/blob/master/Shell/pkgdownload).

 ![Screenshot of pkgdownload](https://i.postimg.cc/sgM1FRDf/pkgdpwnload.png)